 - 4 to 6 tablespoons ice water

-- 3. Sprinkle 3 tablespoons of ice water over mixture.
-With a fork, fluff to mix thoroughly.
-Squeeze a handful of dough—if it doesn’t stick together, add remaining water, 1 tablespoon at a time.
+- Sprinkle 3 tablespoons of ice water over the flour mixture.
+Working quickly, use a fork to fluff and mix thoroughly.
+Squeeze a handful of dough—if it doesn’t stick together, add the remaining water, 1 tablespoon at a time.